oamarques/STCollection/README.md

 **Testing Infrastructure**

 The folder stetester contains a set of Fortran subroutines that have been used to test LAPACK's symmetric tridiagonal eigensolvers.
-See the README and the README.in files in that folder for comilation instructions and a description of the functionalities provided by the testing infrastructure.
+See the README and the README.in files in that folder for compilation instructions and a description of the functionalities provided by the testing infrastructure.
 The infrastructure can be also used to generate a variety of matrices (in addition to the ones in the DATA folder).